Merchant FAQ's

 The voucher is keyed to their email address registered with the merchant to both generate loyalty, and also prevent automated and multiple bids.

-The voucher is only valid for the actual SKU they bid on and only with their chosen supplier, all Scout does is to enable the deal, you own the customer relationship at all times.
+The voucher is only valid for the actual SKU they bid (including variants) on and only with their chosen supplier, all Scout does is to enable the deal, you own the customer relationship at all times.

 How do consumers get a better chance of winning?